GLOBAL MARKETS-Commodities, China stocks lick wounds after brutal July

 China's CSI300 index ended flat after a late dip to leave it down 14.7 percent on the month, and the Shanghai Composite Index lost 1 percent, extending its July losses to 13.4 percent despite recent support measures by the country's authorities.

 Crude oil also slipped for a second session as concern over global oversupply intensified after the head of the OPEC oil exporters' cartel indicated there would be no cutback in production.
-U.S. crude was down nearly 2 percent at $47.6 a barrel.
+U.S. crude was down 0.3 percent at $48.2 a barrel.

 U.S. gross domestic product data released on Thursday showed growth accelerated in the second quarter, though slightly short of some forecasts.
 Growth was tweaked higher in the first quarter, backing the Fed's assessment at its meeting this week that the economy was expanding "moderately."